Google Photos and Google Drive

 - This method is easily influenced by the network.
 If your network is not good, it will take a long time to complete the upload process.

-Easiest Way: Transfer Google Photos to Google Drive with MultCloud
+Easiest Way: Transfer Google Photos to Google Drive Automatically with MultCloud

 As mentioned above, this approach is easily limited by the network.
 In addition, the use of download and upload functions also consumes space on the local disk.
 So, the second method here will solve this problem perfectly.
 This way is achieved through the free online cloud file transfer service --- MultCloud.